EvanHahn/evanhahn-dot-com/projects/index.md

 * [Gopher Node](https://github.com/EvanHahn/gopher-node) lets you write Gopher servers with Node
 * [Gribbagrab](https://github.com/EvanHahn/Gribbagrab) is an asynchronous JavaScript and CSS loader that's meant to be inlined
 * [haha.sh](https://evanhahn.github.io/haha.sh/) is a simple shell script that generates hearty laughter
-* [Helmet](https://github.com/evilpacket/helmet/) is a collection of security middleware for Express
+* [Helmet](https://github.com/helmetjs/helmet/) is a collection of security middlewares for Express
+* [Helmet for Crystal](https://github.com/EvanHahn/crystal-helmet) is a collection of security handlers for the Crystal programming language
 * [Hide the Facebook news feed](https://github.com/EvanHahn/hide-news-feed)
 * [HTML Pack](https://github.com/EvanHahn/node-html-pack) inlines CSS and JavaScript for an HTML page and then minifies everything
 * [HumanizeDuration.js](https://evanhahn.github.io/HumanizeDuration.js/) turns milliseconds into English durations, or many other languages